The History of South Georgia Medical Center

 The three-story, 60,000 square-foot center located off of Eager Road, was designed for ambulatory senior citizens who require minimal medical care and attention.
 A two-story annex opened in 1997 and The Palms, a dedicated Alzheimer’s wing with 24-hour supervision, opened in 2003.

 Convenient Care Valdosta opened in 1993 as a self-contained, walk-in ambulatory care center to treat patients with minor injuries or illnesses.
-In addition to eight exam rooms and five observation rooms, the facility had its own X-ray and lab facilities.
+In addition to eight exam rooms and five observation rooms, the facility has its own X-ray and lab facilities so testing can be performed on-site.
+The facility was heavily utilized and when the new Emergency Department was being designed in 2005, plans were made to relocate Convenient Care into the Emergency Department for better consolidation of technology and patient safety.
+Today, the Convenient Care Valdosta facility houses the Wound Healing Center.

 Responding to a growing trend in outpatient services, SGMC opened its new $5.4 million Outpatient Center in 1994.
 The 25,000 square-foot center was built adjacent to the hospital’s surgical suites.
 The facility allows lab work, X-rays, EKGs and anesthesiology consultations to be carried out in one location.
 A 24-bed Outpatient Nursing Unit was built to accommodate our same-day surgery patients.